Behavior and training

 Hard chase

 A full-speed pursuit triggered by sudden movement from the prey animal.
 Cats running away activates the chase instinct even in dogs who seemed calm when the cat was still.
+Verbal cues at this stage are largely ineffective.

-Reactive to movement
+Reactive to movement specifically

 Some dogs are calm around cats sitting still but react to the same cat running, jumping, or vocalizing.
 Movement is the trigger, not the presence of the animal.
+This is important: a calm introduction with a still cat does not predict the dog's response when the cat runs.

 Assessing your specific dog